tempestrock/todos/docu/initial-setup-local-dev-env.md

-The region string is something like `us-east-1`, `eu-central-1`, `ap-southeast-1` etc. The `SESSION_SECRET` is an arbitrary secret string that is used to encrypt session data.
+The region string is something like `us-east-1`, `eu-central-1`, `ap-southeast-1` etc. The `SESSION_SECRET` is an arbitrary secret string that you can invent.
+It is used to encrypt session data.

 Don't use `""` or `''` around the values in your `.env` file!